fabacab/inline-gdocs-viewer/readme.txt

 == Change log ==

+= Version 0.9.6 =

+* Feature: The `query` attribute now works with arbitrary CSV inputs.
+This means you can perform [Google Query Language](https://developers.google.com/chart/interactive/docs/querylanguage) operations on the data in any CSV file.
+* Usability: The `gid` attribute is no longer required when loading non-default worksheets from new Google Sheets.
+Simply include the full URL (including the `#gid=123456` fragment) as your `key` and the `gid` part will be automatically detected.
+Old-style Google Spreadsheets still need to explicitly set the `gid` attribute to load a non-default worksheet.

 = Version 0.9.5 =

-* Feature: Convert any CSV data into a feature-rich HTML table or interactive chart, even if that data is *not* sourced from a Google Spreadsheet or Apps Script output.
+* Feature: Convert any CSV data into a feature-rich HTML table, even if that data is *not* sourced from a Google Spreadsheet or Apps Script output.
-    * This feature works exactly like the standard Google Spreadsheet viewer functions, supporting all the same shortcode attributes such as `chart` and the various DataTables enhancements (but not `query`), except it can take any properly formatted CSV file as input.
+    * This feature works exactly like the standard Google Spreadsheet viewer functions, supporting all the same shortcode attributes and the various DataTables enhancements (but not `query` or `chart`), except it can take any properly formatted CSV file as input.
 The plugin also detects files served with the `text/csv` HTTP Content-Type header and parses those similarly, so you can supply a web service endpoint that produces CSV output as well as a `.csv` file.
 * Bugfix: Fix an issue where DataTables enhancements were not applied to tables with custom classes unless they were rendered on the same page as a shortcode-invoked table.

 = Version 0.9.4 =